Code-Institute-Submissions/florencemezino-basic-vits_AprResub/testing.md

 * Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ## Known Bugs

+- Home
+    - Footer not fixed in every page

+- Shop / Products
+    - Main nav dropdown goes over product details content
+    - Tags are not saved
+    - Product detail images are streched

+- Bag
+    - Update button is not working.
+User has to use only the + and - or use use remove button to delete.
+    - Bag is not responsive on mobile

+- Checkout
+    - Subtotal not working

+- Authentification
+    - User don't receive email when resetting the password

 ## Feedback